mgtitimoli/eslint-config/README.md

 $ npm install --save-dev eslint @mgtitimoli/eslint-config
 ```

-> This configuration just specifies a group of [ESLint](https://github.com/eslint/eslint) settings, this is why we need to install it, since it is by its [use](http://eslint.org/docs/user-guide/command-line-interface) (also have a look to the available [integrations](http://eslint.org/docs/user-guide/integrations)), how we are able to ensure our rules are respected
+> This configuration just specifies a group of [ESLint](https://github.com/eslint/eslint) settings, this is why we need to install `eslint`, since by its [use](http://eslint.org/docs/user-guide/command-line-interface) (also have a look to the available [integrations](http://eslint.org/docs/user-guide/integrations)), is how we check our rules are respected

 ## Usage